 - Investigate options to ensure new facilities are built in line with competition-grade standards, to encourage shared use with the community.
 The Department has a policy on

-community joint-use agreements that provides advice around sharing facilities with the community
+community joint-use agreements that provide advice around sharing facilities with the community

 - Provide appropriate, accessible, and clean changing facilities, or consider allowing students to wear a uniform that supports physical activity for the entire school day.

-Building Quality Standards Handbook provides details of competition-grade sizes and requirements.
+Building Quality Standards Handbook (pdf - 2.9mb) provides details of competition-grade sizes and requirements.